Cultivation theory: Television reality

 The influence of primetime television shows on public perceptions of science and scientists has been explored by Gerbner (Gerbner, 1987).
 While Gerbner does not place the entire blame on television shows, he highlights the importance of acknowledging the unquestionable role it plays in shaping people's perceptions.
 Lack of scientific understanding can no longer be associated with 'information-deficit' because we are living in an 'information-rich world'.
 This also brings up the concerns about the implications of possessing too much scientific knowledge as a viewer.
 While being well informed helps people to make rational scientific choices, excessive scientific knowledge can bring up apprehensions, fears, suspicion, and mistrust.
 Prime time shows have a wider reachability, visibility, and interact with people from across diverse backgrounds.
 Television is used in a relatively nonselective way for viewing.
 These form the strong basis to conclude that scientists and the scientific community can benefit from stronger connections with the producers, directors, and the entertainment industry at large.
 The market for science shows has an audience group that faces a mixture of expectations, fears, utilitarian interests, curiosities, ancient prejudices, and superstitions.
 Gerbner's research used cultivation analysis to understand and examine the response patterns of 1,631 respondents' group which includes light and heavy viewers.
-They were presented with five propositions - science makes our way of life change too fast; makes our lives healthier, easier, and more comfortable; breaks down people's ideas of right and wrong; is more likely to cause problems than to find solutions; and the growth of science means that a few people can control our lives.
+They were presented with five propositions—science makes our way of life change too fast; makes our lives healthier, easier, and more comfortable; breaks down people's ideas of right and wrong; is more likely to cause problems than to find solutions; and the growth of science means that a few people can control our lives.
 The research estimated the percentage of positive responses to science based on two groups divided by sex and education.
 The study suggested that the exposure to science through television shows cultivate less favorable orientation towards science, especially in high status groups whose light-viewer members are its greatest supporters, and lower status groups have a generally low opinion of science.
 These observations can be understood through the concept of mainstreaming.

+Institutional process analysis

+In contrast to the other analyses, there has not been as much research in this third analysis compared to message analysis and cultivation analysis according to Andrew Ledbetter.
+Institutional process analysis attempts to understand the what happens within a media organization.
+Institution analysis attempts to understand the policies that media organization hold, the content they decide to broadcast, and even their motives for the content that they broadcast.